 Myriad factors contribute to an individual’s bias, but research suggests the initial interpretation is negative across people.
 Data supporting this initial negativity hypothesis come from many studies.
 As mentioned above, reaction times are faster for negative interpretations of ambiguous stimuli (Neta & Tong, 2016).
-If negative interpretations occur faster than positive interpretations, then there may be an initial, automatic process resulting in the negativity.
-In turn, positive interpretations would require some override or regulation of this initial process.
-Supporting this idea, presentation of surprised facial expressions as low spatial frequency images, which are processed more readily than high spatial frequency images, bias interpretations towards negativity (Neta & Whalen, 2010).
-Again, this supports the automaticity of negative interpretations, and suggests that high spatial frequency components, which are processed later, may be helpful for overriding negativity.
-Evidence from the neuroimaging literature supports the initial negativity hypothesis as well; more positive individuals show higher levels of BOLD activation, when passively viewing surprised expressions, in brain regions recruited during emotion regulation of negative images (Petro, Tong, Henley, & Neta, 2018).
-Emotion regulation, and more specifically reappraisal, may be an underlying mechanism of a more positive valence bias.
+If negative interpretations occur faster than positive interpretations, then there may be an initial, default process resulting in the negativity.
+In turn, positive interpretations would require some override or regulation of this initial process, putatively through some type of emotion regulation, and more specifically reappraisal, mechanism.
+Supporting this idea, presentation of surprised facial expressions as low spatial frequency images, which are processed more readily than high spatial frequency images, biases interpretations towards negativity (Neta & Whalen, 2010).
+Again, this supports the automaticity of negative interpretations, and suggests that high spatial frequency components, which are processed more slowly, may be helpful for overriding negativity.
+Evidence from the neuroimaging literature supports the initial negativity hypothesis as well; more positive individuals showed more activity for surprised faces in emotion regulation-related brain regions (Petro, Tong, Henley, & Neta, 2018).

 Cognitive loads and task interference

 Executive functions, including working memory, are related to successful self-regulation, and in turn emotion regulation (Hofmann, Schmeichel, & Baddeley, 2012).
-Directly comparing working memory and self-regulation of emotional responses, Schmeichel and colleagues (2008) reported that individuals with higher levels of working memory capacity demonstrated improved self-regulation towards the emotional stimuli.
-This suggests a connection–perhaps through some shared resource pool–between mitigated emotional responding and larger working memory resource availablility.
+Directly comparing working memory and emotion regulation, Schmeichel and colleagues (2008) reported that individuals with higher levels of working memory capacity demonstrated improved emotion regulation.
+This suggests a connection–perhaps through some shared resource pool–between mitigated emotional responding and larger working memory resource availability.

 Other work has focused on the effects of moods or affective states on working memory performance.
 For instance, some reports claim that both positive and negative mood interfere with working memory (Eyesenck and Calvo, 1992); however, others suggest benefits of positive mood on working memory (Yang, Yang, & Isen, 2013).
 Similarly, active working memory processes may alter concurrent affective processes.
-For instance, actively engaging working memory can mitigate emotional responses, particularly to negative stimuli (MacNamara, Ferri, & Hajcak, 2011).
+For instance, actively engaging working memory can mitigate indices of emotional arousal, particularly to negative stimuli (MacNamara, Ferri, & Hajcak, 2011).
 Recent neuroimaging work reports that negative emotional responses decrease as the cognitive demands of a working memory task increase (Van Dillen, Heslenfeld, & Koole, 2009).
 Additionally, following an anger induction, those with low trait rumination show faster blood pressure recovery when provided with a distractor task (Gerin, Davidson, Christenfeld, Goyal, & Schwartz, 2006).
 Together, these studies suggest a resource competition between cognitive and emotional processes; in other words, when cognitive load demands are high (e.g., during active working memory maintenance), there are fewer resources available for other (i.e., affective) processes.